Checking engineering products using magnetic particle testing methods

 You must be able to:

-- follow the correct specification for the product or equipment being inspected
+P3 follow the procedure and specification for the product or equipment being inspected

 Knowledge and Understanding